Back to DIY Advice

 Treating Scratches on Wooden Floors

 Ah scratching on hardwood floors.
 Scratches can be small and only barely damage the protective coat in which case they are just a minor annoyance.
-They can also be penetrating the finish and exposing the wood below, at which point they turn into a serious issue that cannot be ignored.
+They can also penetrate the finish and expose the wood below, at which point they turn into a serious issue that cannot be ignored.
 Regardless of size and severity, even minor scratches should not be left unattended because a small problem can easily become a big one given the opportunity.
-It is vital that those issues are identified and dealt with and swiftly.
+Those issues must be identified and dealt with swiftly.
 However, isn’t it even better to find the potential sources of scratching and prevent that damage from even occurring?

 What Causes Scratching on Hardwood Floors?